anonymous123-code/potion-mod/README.md

  - void
  - language

-Most these elements can be combined to make other operators:
- - Logic + State = Select
- - Logic + Electricity = Evaluation
- - Logic + Void = Escaping
- - Amount + Coldness = Negativity

 Concept for other parts of the vanilla potion system that aren't instant:
  - Normal potion effects: Apply stuff each tick, with a per-effect ressource used up by operators(Amount varies).
-This allows the potion to set an upper limit
+This allows the potion to set an upper time limit
  - Area effect clouds (Including splash potions):
     I'm thinking of changing those entirely:
     The cloud is controlled by the effect, combined with the option to execute a potion on another entity, this might work
  - Tipped arrows similar to area effect clouds, can be shot

-When making an advanced potion,the essentia are applied like this:
-The first essence serves as an operator.
-The following operators are defined:
+## Operators
+Most these elements can be combined to make other operators, the current plan is to make the needed combinations randomized:

+(old examples of combination:)
+- Logic + State = Select
+- Logic + Electricity = Evaluation
+- Logic + Void = Escaping
+- Amount + Coldness = Negativity

+These are ideas for operators:

 To be implemented:
 - Motion: Add + get velocity to target